google/clspv/docs/OpenCLCOnVulkan.md

 ## Deprecation Notice

-The sampler map is deprecated.
+Use of the sampler map is now an error.
+The API entry points will be removed shortly.

 It is no longer necessary to specify a sampler map for literal samplers.
 Refer to the bindings generated for the literal samplers in descriptor map.
 The -samplermap option is still accepted, but support will be removed at later date.
 A single sampler binding is generated